-L.A.
-Reaches Legal Settlement With Company For "False Advertising" Of COVID-19 Test
+LA Reaches Legal Settlement With Company For 'False Advertising' Of COVID-19 Test

 In response to the lawsuit, RootMD issued a statement saying, "All of our blood collection and laboratory testing materials used were of the highest standard."
 The company also said it "follows all governing regulations."

 An attorney for RootMD did not respond to a request for comment on the settlement.
-The L.A. city attorney's office declined to comment for this story.
+The LA city attorney's office declined to comment for this story.

 RootMD's origins

-RootMD launched in 2020 with an emphasis on treatments for "chronic gut conditions" such as Irritable Bowel Syndrome, and even offers a "GutCheck" at-home blood test.
+RootMD launched in 2020 with an emphasis on treatments for "chronic gut conditions" such as irritable bowel syndrome, and even offers a "GutCheck" at-home blood test.
 The company says it can "analyze your blood to find the root cause of disease" and develop a personalized treatment plan that will often include the use of dietary supplements.

 Amid the coronavirus pandemic, Vojdani appeared in a Facebook Live video and recommended a variety of supplements to help combat the spread of the virus.
 Some of those supplements were also available through his medical practice and its online shop.